Thirty-One Days of Italians

 Charles Angelo Siringo (1855-1928)

 A child of Italian and Irish immigrant parents, Charlie Siringo was born in Texas and one-year old when he lost his father.
-By his
+By

-thousands North to Kansas along the Chisholm Trail.
+of thousands North to Kansas along the Chisholm Trail.

 In 1884, Siringo married, moved to Kansas, and opened a general merchandise store.
 That same year, he wrote A Texas